heilaaks/snippy/docs/dev/SCRIBBLING.md

            4. Test case variables and layout must follow the layout in existing tests and in the examples below.

+           5. Default content that is created and updated timestamps must be same within one content category.
+The reason is that when default content is imported or created, only one timestamp is created for the whole collection of imported or created content.

+              This matters only with tool proprietary text format.
+The reason is that other formats have the timestamps in metadata that will override the allocated (or mocked) time.
+In order to have constant rules, the rule is enforced with all content categories.

        Explanations:

        The file format that tool uses to store JSON or YAML content into a file uses